Skip to Content

 It was previously impossible to bike the entire mile along this stretch of Berwyn in either direction.
 That was because the avenue switches between one-way westbound west of Broadway (1200 W.), and one-way eastbound east of Winthrop Avenue (1100 W.) The new contraflow sections solve that problem.

-Before the contraflow stretches were recently installed between Clark and Sheridan, it was impossible to legally bike that entire stretch.
+Before the contraflow stretches were recently installed between Clark and Sheridan, it was impossible to legally bike that entire stretch in either direction due to the changing one-way street layout.

-Berwyn already had a eastbound contraflow bike lane much of the way east from the North Shore Channel and its car-free trail to Clark.
+Berwyn already had a eastbound contraflow bike lane much of the way east from the North Shore Channel (and its car-free trail) to Clark.
 But it's still not legal and safe to bike completely on Berwyn between the channel and the lake.
-That's because the eastbound bike lane currently ends at Hoyne Avenue (2100 W.), and there's no stoplight at Ashland Avenue (1600 W.) to enable safely crossing the high-speed, five-lane road.
+That's because the eastbound bike lane currently ends at Hoyne Avenue (2100 W.) Moreover, there's no stoplight at Ashland Avenue (1600 W.) to enable safely crossing the high-speed, five-lane road, so doing so is a sketchy proposition.

 The currently unsignalized crossing of westbound Berwyn and and north-south Ashland.
+Right now, I don't recommend crossing the street there on foot or bike.
 Image: Google Maps

-A new two-way bike lane connection from Berwyn to a path to the lake, on Berwyn, looking north.
+A new two-way bike lane connection from Berwyn to a path to the lake, on Sheridan, looking north.
 Image: John Greenfield

-But until you can pedal on Berwyn all the way between the canal and the lake, in the meantime, the new contraflow section allows a nifty new alternative route, roughly three miles long.
+But until you can pedal on Berwyn all the way between the canal and the lake, in the meantime, the new contraflow section east of Clark still enables a nifty new alternative route, roughly three miles long.
 It works both eastbound and westbound, with a safer, signalized crossing of Ashland.
 In a nutshell, detouring between Berwyn and Balmoral Avenue (5400 N.) a block north, at Hoyne and Clark, is the key.
 You can also shortcut a bit by taking Bowmanville Avenue, a southwest-northwest street on south side of Rosehill Cemetery, between Berwyn and Balmoral.

-Above is a map of a route between the canal and the lake that currently works in both directions.
+In case that last paragraph was confusing, above is a map of a route between the canal and the lake that currently works in both directions, illustrating what the heck I was talking about.
 I've included some recommended stops along the way.

-I'm pretty chatty in this video, discussing many points of interests along the way, and I think it's a pretty scenic route.
-So you might find it slightly interesting or amusing to watch the entire half-hour video.
+I'm pretty chatty in this video, discussing the street design situation and many points of interests along the way, and I think it's a pretty scenic route.
+So you might find it somewhat informative, interesting, or amusing to watch the entire half-hour video, perhaps while sipping your favorite beverage.

 And here's a short video of the first section of the westbound trip, to give you a sense of how that's done.
 Feel free to let me know what you think of the new route in the comments section.